MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-wizard/Step-1--Configure-the-DirectAccess-Infrastructure.md

 You must also configure DNS entries for the following:

--   **The IP-HTTPS server**â€”DirectAccess clients must be able to resolve the DNS name of the Remote Access server from the Internet.
+-   **The IP-HTTPS server**—DirectAccess clients must be able to resolve the DNS name of the Remote Access server from the Internet.

--   **CRL revocation checking**â€”DirectAccess uses certificate revocation checking for the IP-HTTPS connection between DirectAccess clients and the Remote Access server, and for the HTTPS-based connection between the DirectAccess client and the network location server.
+-   **CRL revocation checking**—DirectAccess uses certificate revocation checking for the IP-HTTPS connection between DirectAccess clients and the Remote Access server, and for the HTTPS-based connection between the DirectAccess client and the network location server.
 In both cases, DirectAccess clients must be able to resolve and access the CRL distribution point location.

 ## <a name="ConfigAD"></a>Configure Active Directory
 The Remote Access server and all DirectAccess client computers must be joined to an Active Directory domain.
 DirectAccess client computers must be a member of one of the following domain types: